WHAT DOES AN ENVIRONMENTAL HEALTH AND SAFETY SPECIALIST DO?

 - Safety Supplies Management: Monitor warehouse safety supplies and other required stock.

-9. Environmental Health and Safety Specialist Details and Accountabilities
+9. EHS Specialist Details and Accountabilities

 - EHS Performance Reporting: Measure and report EHS performance, operational resource efficiency, greenhouse gas emissions, hazardous waste, energy consumption, and safety information for the designated region to the assigned regional lead.